-In accordance with OMB's guidelines, the level of quality assurance appropriate for information will vary according to the relative importance of the information and the costs and benefits of requiring additional assurances for the particular information.
-The Commission has created the following guidelines to describe its quality standards and formalize a correction mechanism.
+The Commission's guidelines reflect its procedures for reviewing and substantiating information to maximize the quality, including the objectivity, utility and integrity, of information before it is disseminated.
+In accordance with the Government-wide Guidelines, the level of quality assurance appropriate for information varies according to the relative importance of the information and the costs and benefits of requiring additional assurances for the particular information.
+The Commission's guidelines follow.